FlexDW/git-diff-filter/README.md

 1. Reads the base reference from `--base-ref` flag or falls back to `BASE_REF` environment variable
 2. Executes `git diff --name-only $BASE_REF..HEAD` to get list of changed files
-3. For each glob pattern specified with `-p`:
+3. Pattern matching logic:
+   - Separate patterns into inclusion patterns (no `!` prefix) and exclusion patterns (`!` prefix)
-   - Matches the pattern against all changed files
+   - Match all changed files against inclusion patterns first
-   - If any file matches, considers the component as changed
+   - Build a set of matched file paths (deduplicated)
+   - Remove file paths that match any exclusion pattern
+   - Return `true` if any files remain after exclusions, `false` otherwise
+   - If no inclusion patterns provided, always returns `false`
 4. Output:
-   - **stderr**: Logs comparison info for debugging (e.g., `Comparing: main..HEAD`)
+   - **stderr**: Logs comparison info for debugging (e.g., `Comparing: main..HEAD | Patterns: src/** | Match: true`)
    - **stdout** (without `-g` flag): Outputs `true` or `false`
    - **stdout** (with `-g` flag): Outputs `<name>=true` or `<name>=false` AND writes to `$GITHUB_OUTPUT` file (if the environment variable exists)